xcat2/confluent-docs/docs/installconfluent_rhel.md

 permalink: /documentation/installconfluent_rhel.html
 ---

+Enterprise Linux 8.6 or 9.0 and higher is required for installation.

 First add the Lenovo HPC yum repository appropriate to your environment according to the procedure on the  [download page]({{ site.baseurl }}/downloads/).
 It is suggested to then make sure there are no updates in the repository for your existing software:

     yum --disablerepo=* --enablerepo=lenovo-hpc update